 Sprinkle with salt, then bake for 10-15 minutes at 180°C.

 One of the most emblematic dishes of Brazil, these delicious little cheese rolls can be found in virtually every store and on every street corner.
 The recipe originally came from Africa, where it was prepared with soaked and peeled cassava root.
 Cheese was added to the recipe towards the end of the 19th century.
-This version comes from Belmond Copacabana Palace, the most iconic hotel in Rio.
+This version comes from Copacabana Palace, A Belmond Hotel, Rio de Janeiro.

 Mix tapioca starch, salt and a few drops of water in a stand mixer with a paddle attachment.
 In the meantime add milk and sunflower oil to a pan and bring to the boil.
 In a steady stream, add the tapioca starch to the pot stirring with a wooden spoon until well combined.
 Allow to cool slightly.